curv3d/curv/docs/Mesh_Export.rst

 To export a 3D shape to an STL, OBJ or X3D file, use::

-   curv -o stl foo.curv >foo.stl
+   curv -o foo.stl foo.curv
-   curv -o obj foo.curv >foo.obj
+   curv -o foo.obj foo.curv
-   curv -o x3d foo.curv >foo.x3d
+   curv -o foo.x3d foo.curv

 Which format should you use?